What Lies Behind Diastolic Heart Failure

 An article published in the American Family Physician journal indicated that there were a number of possible causes for diastolic heart failure and dysfunction.
 One of the main problems is cardiac ischemia, which refers to a blockage that prevents oxygen-rich blood from reaching the heart.

 Another cause can be aortic stenosis.
 With this condition, the aortic valve narrows and does not open as it should.
 As a result, it cannot function properly and may even calcify.
 The valve is located between the left ventricle and the aorta.
 That ventricle is supposed to pump blood into the aorta – the largest artery in the body – so oxygenated blood can reach the rest of the body.
-When the valve fails to properly, the blood can back up into the ventricle and even into the lungs.
+When the valve fails to work properly, the blood can back up into the ventricle and even into the lungs.

 Hypertension (high blood pressure), obesity, and age can also increase your risk of diastolic heart failure.